Fellowship and Grant Opportunities

 Louis Lancaster Graduate Fellowship

 Mr. and Mrs. Louis Lancaster established an endowed fund for graduate students in the Political Science Department.
 Their wish was to promote and encourage outstanding scholarship of Ph.D students in International Relations and Comparative Politics.
 Graduate students are selected based on academic performance and do not apply directly for the scholarship.
+This award is presented at the end of the academic year.

 Manzer-Wesson Award

 The Manzer-Wesson Award recognizes excellence in graduate student academic writing.
 The award is a combination of two separate funds: the Colin Reid Manzer fund and the Robert G. Wesson Fund.
 Graduate students may be nominated by faculty to receive an award for: best seminar paper, best paper presented at a conference, best dissertation prospectus, and best paper to appear in a publication.
 Graduate students may only be nominated by a member of the faculty.
+This award is presented at the end of the academic year.

 UCSB Grants and Fellowships